Find out what employers are looking for.

 Accreditation and Recognition

-- The Family Mediation certificate is accredited by the Ontario Association for Family Mediation (OAFM).
-Training meets the five approved courses required for the Accredited Family Mediator designation (AccFM).
+- The Family Mediation certificate is accredited and meets the five approved courses required for the OAFM AccFM designation.
+Review a complete list of requirements to become an Accredited Family Mediator.

-Review a complete list of requirements to become an Accredited Family Mediator. - The Advanced Family Mediation class is accredited by ADR Institute of Canada (ADRIC) and ADR Institute of Ontario (ADRIO) and fulfills 21 hours of the specialized mediation and related training education requirement for the Qualified Mediator (Q.Med) designation (40 total are required).
+- The Advanced Family Mediation class fulfills 21 hours of the specialized mediation and related training education requirement for the Q.Med designation (40 total are required).
+Review a complete list of requirements to become a Qualified Mediator.

 Who Should Take the Certificate?